anakin124/CSC325_Project/Documentation/DevContainer.md

 - The extensions used are just so that you have all of the debugging tools and extensions to make developing much easier inside of the environment.

 ## How To Use The Container
+- This documentaion covers installing docker and using a devcontainer inside of VSCode: https://code.visualstudio.com/docs/devcontainers/containers
 - First you need to install the necesary dependencies that were already listed.
 - Now we need to use VSCode devcontainer to run this development container from the image that has been created.
 - In VSCode just press ctrl + shift + p, and type into the search bar “Dev Containers: Reopen in Container”